-A Product Design Sprint is a 5-phase exercise which uses design thinking to reduce the inherent risks in successfully bringing products to market.
-We’ve done six product design sprints so far and have made them a default part of our consulting engagements.
+A Product Design Sprint (invented by Google Ventures) is a 5-phase exercise which uses design thinking to reduce the inherent risks in successfully bringing products to market.
+We’ve done many product design sprints and have made them a standard part of our consulting engagements.

 Participating in a Design Sprint orients the entire team and aims their efforts at hitting clearly defined goals.
 Sprints are useful starting points when kicking off a new feature, workflow, product, business or solving problems with an existing product.